Amberley, Sussex (†Chichester) C.14?

 This quite small, oddly-organised and oddly-shaped painting has been misidentified in the past EW Tristram, obviously puzzled by the painting, spoke of ‘four nimbed figures, apparently survivals from a series of representations of Saints’.

 In fact the painting is a Passion Cycle, arranged as usual in separate scenes, but within a tall and rather narrow overall frame apparently forced on the painter by the modest amount of available space on the south side of the chancel arch wall.
 There is little apparent logic in the arrangement of the scenes, which do not seem to follow any obvious chronology at all, although this may be illusory, as argued below.

-Here, at the right, is a torturer with an exaggeratedly grotesque profile, facing right.
-To the right of him stands Christ, facing the onlooker directly and with his feet overlapping the wide lower border of the scene.
+Here, at the left, is a torturer with an exaggeratedly grotesque profile, facing right.
+To his right stands Christ, facing the onlooker directly and with his feet overlapping the wide lower border of the scene.
 The slender column to which he is fastened shows faintly, and beyond him is another torturer, his head obliterated, but his figure facing left.

 After this the scene simply becomes, without any kind of division, the Road to Calvary, with all three figures, including Christ carrying the Cross, moving right.
 One indistinct figure is at the rear of the procession, with beyond him to the right a man, probably a soldier, wearing a helmet, carrying a hammer, and pushing Christ along.